-For 2024, the School's facility was shared with iMater Academy Middle School (a charter school under Mater Academy, Inc.).
+For 2024, the School's facility was shared with iMater Preparatory Academy High School (a charter school under Mater Academy, Inc.).
 Management allocates a proportionate share of leases, salaries, lunch receipts, food and supplies, and other expenses to each school individually based on student enrollment and usage of facilities and staff to these schools.
+In addition, the School's student activities account is recorded in the books of iMater Preparatory Academy High School.

-Mater Academy, Inc., charges all its affiliated schools an assessment for shared corporate costs and accreditation expenses. iMater Preparatory Academy High School paid Mater Academy, Inc., \$202,700 in connection with these charges during the year.
+Mater Academy, Inc., charges all its affiliated schools an assessment for shared corporate costs and accreditation expenses. iMater Academy Middle School paid Mater Academy, Inc., approximately \$115,800 in connection with these charges during the year.